 - the results of the field sobriety tests (such as the walk-and-turn test).

-- 5 days to 1 year jail;
+Jail | 5 days to 1 year |

-- Up to 2 years probation; and
+Probation | Up to 2 years |

-- 9-month license suspension (though it may be possible to get a restricted license if you install an ignition interlock device)
+License revocation | 9 months (though it may be possible to get a restricted license if you install an ignition interlock device) |

 Note that if you have a blood alcohol level of 0.15% or higher, you are designated a persistent drunk driver (PDD) and sentenced as a repeat-DUI offender.
 Then if your BAC was 0.20% or higher, the minimum jail sentence is 10 days, not five.1